blocktrron/gluon/docs/user/getting_started.rst

   Setting ``GLUON_DEBUG=1`` will provide firmware images including debugging symbols usable with GDB or similar tools.
 Requires a device or target with at least 16 MB of flash space, e.g. `x86-64`.
 Unset by default.

+GLUON_SDK
+  Setting ``GLUON_SDK=1`` will build the OpenWrt SDK for use with the built Gluon images.
+This allows users to develop and build their own packages for the built Gluon images.
+Unset by default.

 GLUON_MINIFY
   Setting ``GLUON_MINIFY=0`` will omit the minification of scripts during the build process.
 By default the flag is set to ``1``.
 Disabling the flag is handy if human readable scripts on the